dleonard0/red-json/README.md

 |`json_span()`     |0          |`EINVAL`|input is not a JSON value	|
 |`json_span()`     |0          |`ENOMEM`|input is too deeply nested	|

-* ¹ NAN should be tested with the `isnan()` macro from `<math.h>`
+* ¹ NAN result should be tested using the `isnan()` macro from `<math.h>`
 * ² This value may be returned with `errno` unchanged.
-    To detect this case, you will need to set `errno` to 0 before the call.
+    To detect this, set `errno` to 0 before the call.

-All converters will treat `NULL` pointer input as though it were a malformed or empty input.
+All converters will treat `NULL` JSON as though it were empty input.

 #### Conversion between types

+Given a "wrong" input type, the converter functions still give a reliable result:

 |JSON input|`json_as_`<br>`bool`|`json_as_`<br>`int`/`long`|`json_as_`<br>`double`|`json_as_`<br>`str`|`json_as_`<br>`array`|`json_as_`<br>`object`|`json_is_`<br>`null`|
 |--------------|----------|-------|-------|----------|----|----|---|